 Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

-There are not currently any Signature: Iceland's Reykjavik, Golden Circle, & Fjords Of The North tour dates available from G Adventures, for the selected year.
+The following are Signature: Iceland's Reykjavik, Golden Circle, & Fjords Of The North tour dates available from G Adventures.
+Select a bonus offer graphic to view its details, including its terms.

 Welcome to Iceland.
 Your expedition begins as you touch down in Keflavik airport.
 You will be met and transferred to your hotel-crossing the moss-covered lava fields to reach Reykjavik, the world's northernmost capital.
 In the evening, meet your fellow travellers and National Geographic Expedition Leader for an introduction and welcome reception.
 Enjoy a short presentation from the National Geographic Expedition Expert before heading to a local restaurant for dinner, sampling modern Icelandic cuisine and sharing toasts as you prepare for your exploration of this dynamic island.